The homotopy and cohomology of spaces of locally convex curves in the sphere -- I: Introduction

 A curve $\gamma: [0,1] \to \Ss^2$ is called {\sl locally convex} if its geodesic curvature is always positive, or, equivalently, if $\det(\gamma(t), \gamma'(t), \gamma''(t)) > 0$ for all $t$.
 Let $\cL_I$ be the space of all locally convex curves $\gamma$ with $\gamma(0) = \gamma(1) = e_1$ and $\gamma'(0) = \gamma'(1) = e_2$.
 The topology in this space of curves will be given by the Sobolev metric $H^2$: this has the minor technical advantages of making $\cL_I$ a Hilbert manifold and of allowing for jump discontinuities in $\gamma''$ in the constructions.
 The choice of metric actually makes very little difference: since it is easy to uniformly smoothen out a curve while keeping its geodesic curvature positive we might just as well work with the $C^\infty$ topology, or with $C^k$ for some $k \ge 2$.

 J.~A.~Little \cite{Little} showed that $\cL_I$ has three connected components $\cL_{-1,c}$, $\cL_{+1}$, $\cL_{-1,n}$: we call these the Little spaces.
 Figure \ref{fig:3comp} shows examples of curves in $\cL_{-1,c}$, $\cL_{+1}$ and $\cL_{-1,n}$, respectively.
 The connected component $\cL_{-1,c}$ consists of the simple curves in $\cL_I$: the space $\cL_{-1,c}$ is known to be contractible (\cite{ShapiroM}, Lemma 5).
 The topology of these and related spaces has been discussed, among others, by B. Shapiro, M. Shapiro and Khesin (\cite{Shapiro2}, \cite{SK}) but the topology of the Little spaces is still not well understood.
-The aim of this series of papers is to present new results concerning the homotopy and cohomology of the Little spaces.
+This series of papers is to present new results concerning the homotopy and cohomology of the Little spaces.
+A more ambitious aim would be to determine the homotopy type of these spaces (which we hope to accomplish in \cite{Saldanha3}).

 Let $\cI_I \supset \cL_I$ be the space of immersions $\gamma: [0,1] \to \Ss^2$, $\gamma'(t) \ne 0$, $\gamma(0) = \gamma(1) = e_1$, $\gamma'(0) = \gamma'(1) = e_2$.
 For each $\gamma \in \cI_I$, consider its Frenet frame $\fF_\gamma: [0,1] \to SO(3)$ defined by